The Magic School Bus (TV series): Production

 In early 1991, The Magic School Bus concept was co-produced into an animated series of the same name by Scholastic.
 The NSF was the first to commit to funding a pilot animatic that helped to inform the series' development.
 Creation and testing of the pilot were completed early in 1992.
 Meanwhile, other funders, including the Carnegie Corporation of New York and the U.S. Department of Energy, joined the effort, enabling Scholastic Productions to begin scripting while looking for a corporate underwriter.
 In early 1993, Lily Tomlin signed on to play Ms. Frizzle, and Malcolm-Jamal Warner agreed to play The Producer.
 The show went into full production with Nelvana.
-It premiered on September 10, 1994.
+It premiered on Saturday September 10, 1994.
 Craig Walker (former vice president and senior editorial director of Scholastic) developed the idea for the show.
 The company's president Deborah Forte explained that adapting the books into an animated TV show was an opportunity to help kids "learn about science in a fun way".
 During this time, Forte had been hearing concerns from parents and teachers about how to improve science education for kids and minorities all across the globe.
 Hanho Heung-Up Co., Ltd. contributed some of the animation for this program.
 The theme song, called "Ride on the Magic School Bus", was written by Peter Lurye and performed by Little Richard.
-The voice director was Susan Blu; two of the writers for the series were Brian Meehl and Jocelyn Stevenson.
+The voice directors was Susan Blu and Dan Hennessey in Season 4; two of the writers for the series were Brian Meehl and Jocelyn Stevenson.